97jayv122/Projet_9/README.md

     From any ticket, click “Create a review” to submit your review.

     Ticket + Review
-    Use the “Ticket + Review” button in your feed to start a review from scratch.
+    Click “Create a review” at the top of your feed to start a review from scratch.

     Follow / Unfollow
     Enter a username to follow in the “Follow Users” field, or manage your following list on the dedicated page.

     Edit / Delete
-    Use the “Edit” and “Delete” buttons on your own tickets and reviews.
+    On the My Posts page, use the “Modify” buttons to edit your own tickets and reviews